KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/vr360_and_3d/vr360_rect2equi.rst

 .. rubric:: Description

 This effect/filter converts a rectilinear (a normal-looking) image to an equirectangular image.
-Use this together with Transform 360 to place "normal" footage in a 360 movie.
+Use this together with :doc:`VR360 Transform</effects_and_filters/video_effects/vr360_and_3d/vr360_transform>` to place "normal" footage in a 360 movie.
 It is the opposite of the :doc:`/effects_and_filters/video_effects/vr360_and_3d/vr360_equi2rect` effect.

 .. rubric:: Parameters